Merry Hill Shopping Centre: Tenants

-In 2008, Merry Hill Centre, along with nearby Brierley Hill, was redesignated as the 'strategic town centre' of the Dudley Borough, and thus the focus of future local government investment.
+In 2008, Merry Hill Centre, alongside nearby Brierley Hill, was redesignated as the 'strategic town centre' of the Dudley Borough, and thus the focus of future local government investment.

 The Merry Hill Centre continues to draw most of its trade from the local area.
 The developers did plan that the centre would attract visitors from across the country, by building coach parks; however, the centre failed to attract nationwide visitors as anticipated and the coach parks were redeveloped with private housing and flats in 2003.

+In 15 January 2024, Australian retailer Harvey Norman announced they would be opening their first store in Great Britain in the centre, in the former Debenhams unit.

+In June 2025, Marks & Spencer announced that they would be merging their stores in the centre into one big store, although the cafe would move into a standalone unit.